fluxrider/playlist_shuffle/README.md

 To improve the variance, we can split our sequence in ramdomly sized halves each loop.
 This way, entries can travel across over multiple pass.

 ![Sequence split at random points](https://github.com/fluxrider/disjoint_shuffle/raw/master/split_r.png "Sequence split at random points")

+The halfpoint is now random, so in order to verify that the implementation of this algorithm is correct, one would need to control this random number.

 Distance statistics in a simulation with a sequence of 100 elements, looping 10,000 times.
 The halves have a random length between [25, 75].